PharmaLedger-IMI/blockchain-node-workspace/README.md

 # blockchain-node-workspace

 This repository :
-* uses goquorum wizard to setup a local ETH node (with 4 nodes, cakeshop, txmanager, etc...)
+* uses goquorum wizard to setup a local ETH node (with 4 nodes + tm with instanbul consensus protocol, cakeshop, etc... - docker subnet 172.16.63.0/24)
 * It then uses https://github.com/PharmaLedger-IMI/ethereum-anchoring.git to setup anchoring services

 It is suitable for developers experimenting with OpenDSU blockchain anchoring. **It is not suitable for production**.